 As such, there may be buying opportunities for investors following a similar strategy to that of Warren Buffett.
 Such companies may fail to outperform the stock market in the short run, but could offer long-term reward prospects due to their solid market positions and low share prices.

 Warren Buffett’s investment plan also means avoiding overvalued businesses.
 At the present time, there are also many of those in existence across the UK stock market.
 A number of UK shares have become extremely popular among investors in the current bull market.
 The recent stock market rally has pushed some of them to very high prices that may overvalue their long-term financial prospects.

 Avoiding such stocks could be a profitable move.
 Although they may currently be popular among investors, they could lack a wide margin of safety that ultimately limits their capacity to provide above-average capital returns in the long run.

 Furthermore, Warren Buffett holds a large amount of cash at all times.
 This enables him to capitalise on future buying opportunities that could be on offer as the stock market’s boom/bust cycle continues.

 Although it is extremely difficult to predict when the next stock market crash will occur, the past performance of the FTSE 350 shows that it is never far away.
 As such, now could be the right time to hold some cash in preparation for even more attractive buying opportunities once the current bull market comes to an end.

-The post Stock market rally: I’d listen to Warren Buffett and invest money in an ISA to retire rich appeared first on The Motley Fool UK.
+The post Stock market rally: I’d listen to Warren Buffett during the new bull market appeared first on The Motley Fool UK.